What is the Amazon Rainforest Wildlife Rescue in Ecuador all about?

 Given the special global circumstances and to ensure the safety of participants and local community members, this wildlife conservation program has been developed with great consideration to protect you and our communities.

 The program is offered for a minimum of 3 weeks, and a maximum of 12 weeks, without a tourism visa extension; or 24 weeks with a tourism visa extension.
-On arrival, you will spend 10 days at our quarantine camp in the Middle of the World, where a structured itinerary will enable you to participate in meaningful project work and cultural immersion activities.
-Just before quarantine is completed, you will be required to undertake another PCR test so you can transfer to our the Animal Rescue Center location to volunteer.
+On arrival, you will spend 5 days for virtual orientation in the Middle of the World, where a structured itinerary will enable you to participate in meaningful project work and cultural immersion activities.
+Before you transfer to the project, you will be required to undertake another PCR test so you can transfer to our the Animal Rescue Center location to volunteer.
 Once you arrive at the Animal Rescue Center, you will not be allowed to leave the center for any reason, unless it is for medical purpose.

 This project has been selected for re-opening due to its high need of help, following a large increase in the number of rescued animals taken in during the pandemic, and the remote location of the site, enabling us to protect our participants and communities.
 During the first 10 days, you will spend your time on a quarantine camp at our shared volunteer house in the Middle of the World.
 Don’t worry, we will keep you busy!
 During this time, your time will be spent as follows:

 - Remote Orientation with Kaya Site Director